 If using the POINTS GRADING SCALE:

-- The number of "options" for points will match what is shown for answer options.
+The number of "options" for points will match the number of Answer Options.

-- In this example, since there are 4 answer options, this question is worth 3 points.
+In this example, there are 3 answer options: 0 points, 1 point, or 2 points.
+This question is worth a total of 2 points.

-- CAUTION: If you change the number of answer options, it will change for all questions on the assessment.
-The example below shows what happens if the example above is changed to 5 answer options.
+CAUTION: If you change the number of answer options, it will change for all questions on the assessment.

 If using a STANDARDS-BASED GRADING SCALE

-When clicking Edit, you will have the option to do the following:
+When clicking Edit, you will see the following options:

-IMPORTANT - PLEASE READ IF YOU USE A CUSTOM GRADING SCALE
+IMPORTANT - PLEASE READ IF YOU USE CUSTOM POINT VALUES

 In the example shown above:

-- This rubric question is now worth 6 points.
+This rubric question is now worth 6 points instead of 3.
 When grading, you will have the option to award the student 0, 2, 4, or 6 points.